behnazkhoshnood/tadig-restaurant/README.md

 - [ ] Sometimes the browser don't open the site but after reloading the page it workes properly.

-## **Fixed buges**
+## **Fixed  bugs**

 - [x] When in menu page, clicking on menu button was making an error.
-The herf for menu page was wrong.
-The herf attribute was changes from herf="starter.html" to herf="order.html" to fix the problem.
+The href for menu page was wrong.
+The href attribute was changes from href="starter.html" to href="order.html" to fix the problem.

-- [x] In some emulated divices, the right to left scroll appeares.
+- [x] In some emulated divices, the right to left scroll appears.
 In most of them after reloading the page the scroll disapears and the whole page is shown again.

 I used the code below from stack overflow to fix the problem: